Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Introduction

 Causal inference identifies cause-and-effect relationships between state variables \cite{pearl2009causality, morgan2014counterfactuals, scholkopf2017elements}.
 It is widely used across various scientific and societal areas.
 Beyond improving the understanding of the underlying dynamics, causal inference additionally plays a crucial role with assisting in the discovery of the governing equations, evaluating interventions, and informing decision-making \cite{runge2019detecting, charakopoulos2018dynamics, angrist2008mostly, shi2022learning, rubin1974estimating, rothman2005causation, weichwald2021causality, shams2022bayesian, zhang2011causality}.

 Most of the traditional causal inference methods utilize multivariate time series data.
 Methods falling into this category include direct time series analysis (Granger causality \cite{granger1969investigating}, transfer entropy \cite{schreiber2000measuring, barnett2009granger}, causation entropy \cite{sun2014causation, sun2015causal}), state space reconstruction methods (topological causality \cite{harnack2017topological}, convergent cross mapping \cite{sugihara2012detecting, monster2017causal}) and statistical learning of structural causal models (interventional data methods \cite{shanmugam2015learning, brouillard2020differentiable}, mixture causal discovery \cite{varambally2023discovering}).
-In these approaches, the identified average-in-time causal relationship provides an overall indication of the causal link.
+In these approaches, the identified time-averaged causal relationships provide an overall indication of causality.
 However, many complex dynamical systems exhibit strong intermittency and nonlinearity, which means the cause-and-effect relationships between state variables may cease or shift repeatedly over time.
-Therefore, identifying the instantaneous causal link is crucial for understanding transient behaviors such as extreme events, bifurcations, and regime switches.
+Therefore, identifying instantaneous causal links is crucial for understanding transient behaviors such as extreme events, bifurcations, and regime switches.
 There exist model-based strategies that track time-dependent relationships, such as those utilizing functional operators (information flow \cite{liang2005information}, Koopman causality \cite{rupe2024causal}) and linear response theory (fluctuation-dissipation theorem \cite{falasca2024data}, Green's function \cite{lucarini2024detecting}).
 However, these methods are usually computationally intractable even when validating the hypothesis of a single possible causal scenario, while some of them are only able to provide temporal results for a very short time.